OHBA-analysis/osl-dynamics/contribution.md

 ```
 `Ctrl-A Crtl-D` can be used to exit the screen session.

+List screens with: `screen -ls`.
+Reconnect to a session with: `screen -r <id>`.

-To submit a non-interactive GPU job, first create a `submision.qsub` file:
+To submit a non-interactive GPU job, first create a `submision.sh` file:
 ```
 #!/bin/bash
 #$ -q short.qg